conscxs/Udacity-SDCN-Object-Detection-Urban-Environment/Object-Detection-Urban-env/write_up.md

 ## Results

 The images below shows the different trainings and evaluations.
+Overall, the training and validation loss of augmented model are decreased in comparison with the losses of reference model.
+Better model performance is observed in the precison and recall curve.
+The model performance can be improved by using further measures, such as tuning optimization parameter or using other pretrained neural network as baseline.
+Moreover, the imbalance of classes has to be made by adding more samples of pedestrians and cyclists.
+The improvement of dataset plays an important role in the loss curves and bring better classification performance.

 After the trained model is exported, we can perform object detection with the model on driving scenes stored in the test set using Animations.gif or animations.mp4.
 Thus the object detection results are shown in the video.

 <img src="images/final_loss_tf_board.png" width="1080">
 <hr>